LucasMatuszewski/csv-table-rotation-benchmark/README.md

   - Privacy and local model support
   - It's OPEN SOURCE, so you can see the code and contribute!
 - **Issues Encountered**:
-  - 1 crash without explanation (just restart)
+  - 1 crash without explanation (just restart & Apple debug report prompt)
   - Auth error lockout (couldn't log back in, "Sign in" button unresponsive)
   - Line-based diff (vs Cursor's character-level diff)
   - Not possible to select and add to chat context (like Cursor's "Add to chat" button)
   - ChatGPT macOS App doesn't support "Work with Apps" for Zed (it does for Cursor)
+  - Less precise Rules targeting (Cursor allows advanced pattern matching in mdc files)
 - **Efficiency**: Used all 150 free trial prompts for just Rust + partial TS implementation
 - **Result**: Promising but not production-ready IMHO